Mentoring

 • Ground rules for discussions

 The length and format of the mentoring partnership is completely flexible and can be mutually agreed by both parties to suit requirements.
-Mentees can continue with their chosen/allocated mentor for as many hours as they wish.
-In the case of BD recommended mentoring, if the mentee wishes to continue with their allocated mentor beyond the BD funded 4 hours they will fund this themselves at a price which is mutually agreed with their mentor.
+Mentees can continue with their chosen/allocated Mentor for as many hours as they wish.
+In the case of BD recommended mentoring, if the Mentee wishes to continue with their allocated Mentor beyond the BD funded 4 hours they will fund this themselves at a price which is mutually agreed with their Mentor.

 Terms

-The mentee is not obliged to act on any information, suggestion, advice or guidance given by the mentor as part of the services, and if so, they will do so at their own risk.
-The mentee is advised to take independent financial, legal or other appropriate professional advice before acting on any information or guidance given by their mentor if they feel it is appropriate.
+The Mentee is not obliged to act on any information, suggestion, advice or guidance given by the Mentor as part of the services, and if so, they will do so at their own risk.
+The Mentee is advised to take independent financial, legal or other appropriate professional advice before acting on any information or guidance given by their Mentor if they feel it is appropriate.

 All parties will keep in strict confidence any information of a confidential nature discussed as a result of this arrangement, with the exception of any information which is already available in the public domain.